I covet this staircase.

 I want my children to marry this staircase so that I can have grandchildren who look like it.
 I want to be this staircase.

-The staircase is in the center hall of a house in Charleston, South Carolina, built by Gabriel Manigault (circa 1803) as a town home for his brother, Joseph.
-Joseph was a wealthy rice planter with several plantations and over 200 slaves.
+The staircase is in the center hall of a house in Charleston, South Carolina, built by Gabriel Manigault (circa 1803) as a town home for his brother, Joseph, a wealthy rice planter.

 The application of the Joseph Manigault House to the National Registry of Historic Places calls the house, with its Federal details and period furnishings, “one of the finest examples of the Adams style in America.”
 And to think that in 1920, someone was planning to tear it down so that they could build a gas station.

 That’s when the Society for the Preservation of Old Dwellings stepped in and saved the house.
 It now belongs to the Charleston Museum, which is located just across the street.